PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-11 10:00:52
+Last updated: 2024-04-11 10:01:29
-Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark
+Random Quote: Because were baseball, strippers and guns can't help, the only thing that can really heal a broken heart, is time. - Ted Mosby